Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: ATTACK METHOD DESIGN

-In summary, the training process involves randomly selecting a timestamp between 1 and T and calculating the loss between the real Gaussian noise and the predicted noise added from to .
+To summarize, during the training process, we initially assign each auxiliary data a random timestamp $t$ that falls between 1 and T. Following this, $x_t$ can be computed from Equation (3) after iterative noise addition from $x_0$ after $t$ steps.
+Subsequently, the encoded predicted label of $x_0$ is embedded as the condition into the timestamp.
+Finally, the MSE loss between the true Gaussian noise in Equation (3) and the noise predicted by the conditional diffusion model is calculated.
 This is iteratively optimized, with the optimization objective shown below: